-Shopping online can be very enjoyable Top Theto but one must exercise common sense and some good tricks to get out ahead.
-Shopping on the internet should start here.
+Shopping online can be very enjoyable, Top Theto, but one must exercise common sense and useful tricks to get ahead.
+Shopping on the IInternet should start here.
 This guideline is created to help you enjoy the experience of shopping online – you may even make some cash and pick up some savings tips too:

 1. Use Contact Us Button – ALWAYS!

-If you are interested in purchasing a product or service online – first contact the site using their “contact us” button.
-If you do not get a response with 24 – 48 business hours – be very wary of doing business with that site.
-Even for well-known sites – you still need to see what their customer service is like so don’t bypass this step.
+If you want to purchase a product or service online, contact the site using the “contact us” button.
+If you do not respond within 24 – 48 business hours – be very wary of doing business with that site.
+You still need to see their customer service even for well-known sites, so don’t bypass this step.
 Being big does not necessarily mean good customer service.
-The response should not be an automated one advising you to check site’s FAQ for your answer.
+The response should not be automated, advising you to check the site’s FAQ for your answer.
 The trick is to make your query one that will have to be answered by a REAL person.
-I have developed the mindset that ” if they don’t respond to my query within 24 – 48 hours” – I won’t buy!
+I have developed the mindset that ” if they don’t respond to my query within 24 – 48 hours,” – I won’t buy!

 RELATED ARTICLES :